grand-decentral-station/concept/concept/applications.md

 Removing apps would mean deleting the mirrored git repository, the used databases and other data storages.
 All triggered by a simple click on the Remove App button.
 Just Works.™

+## Platform

+That being said, it's important to keep in mind, that the GDS is not a developers private PaaS playground.
+Most people will not run their GDS on the latest hardware, so resources should be used carefully.
+Therefore the GDS should provide an already installed stack to develop applications.
+This provided stack could follow a no-backend philosophy like Hood.ie.
+By doing so front-end developers would be elated to develop apps without knowing everything about databases, caching, email server implementation, etc.

+Of course there are apps that don't fit well into a no-backend philosophy because of their dependencies or complexity.
+These apps could still use their own self chosen stack.
+The GDS platform should not force anybody to develop in a specific language or framework, but encourage the use of the provided infrastructure.

 ## Packaging

 All files for an app would be wrapped in a git repository.
 A app.json file would contain all the necessary information about the app that would be available for the system.